-The time to winterize your plants is in late fall.
-When winterizing your perennials, keep in mind that the root system is the most vulnerable to cold damage.
-Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant to prevent winter damage.
+While butterfly bushes are winter hardy, they will benefit from mulching in cold areas.
+The time to winterize them is in late fall.
+When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
+Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.

-In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+In cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.

 In spring, remove mulch from in-ground plantings.
 Containerized plants should be moved back out into the garden sunlight where they will begin to repeat their yearly garden performance.
+Because butterfly bushes tend to break dormancy later in the spring than other plants, do not be concerned if they do not begin growing right away.